cym13/various-tutorials/functional_programming.rst

 Immutability
 ------------

-As we told before, the ability to change the value of something after it's been declared is a moving part that introduces complexity.
+As we said before, the ability to change the value of something after it's been declared is a moving part that introduces complexity.
 It may seem mad, but let's decide that we won't ever change the value of a variable.